BlueSquare23/web-lgsm/docs/DESIGN_OOD.md

 necessary thing.

 ### Service Container

+Second thought, I might abandon this idea.
+We'll see if it fits in after clean arch re-shuffling.
+Good thing I never got around to adding it!

 We're passing the individual services through a `ServicesContainer` object for ease of use.
 (Pseudo code below, not implemented yet...)